mingfang/terraform-provider-k8s/site/k8s_apiextensions_k8s_io_v1beta1_custom_resource_definition/README.md

 ###### Required •  TypeString

 statusReplicasPath defines the JSON path inside of a custom resource that corresponds to Scale `status.replicas`.
 Only JSON paths without the array notation are allowed.
 Must be a JSON Path under `.status`.
 If there is no value under the given path in the custom resource, the `status.replicas` value in the `/scale` subresource will default to 0.
+#### status

+######  TypeMap

+status indicates the custom resource should serve a `/status` subresource.
+When enabled: 1. requests to the custom resource primary endpoint ignore changes to the `status` stanza of the object.
+2. requests to the custom resource `/status` subresource ignore changes to anything other than the `status` stanza of the object.
 ## validation

 validation describes the schema used for validation and pruning of the custom resource.
 If present, this validation schema is used to validate all versions.
 Top-level and per-version schemas are mutually exclusive.